giaat/learn-angular-node/README.md

 ![Congrats meme](http://cdn.meme.am/instances/400x/55597118.jpg)

-### Section 6: Make it beautiful, make it a plugin!
+### Section 5: Make it beautiful, make it a plugin!
 Did you think it was over?
 Well, __NO__!

 So far we have put all our code into our `server.js` which is fine for a short training project as this one but we want you to be ready for the _real world_!
 Imagine if you have 50 endpoints on your server, would you put all of them in your `server.js`?
 Of course not!
 Here we are going to take advantage of Hapi's great plugin system.

 First, you need to create a folder `server/lib` which contains all our plugins.
 In this folder, you will create another folder `task`.
 Create an `index.js` file in it.
 Get inspired from [Hapi's plugin tutorial](http://hapijs.com/tutorials/plugins) to create your own plugin.
 You need to put all the code relative to the Task entity in this plugin.
 Something you need to ask yourself when making a plugin is: "Can I use it in another project only by taking this plugin code?".
 The answer should be yes.
 It should be standalone.
-It should not require anything external to work.
+It should not require anything external to work (except external configuration values of course).
 You can even split your routes definition code by taking out the handlers in another NodeJS module, let's say `handlers.js`.
 You would then require that file into your `index.js` to use it.
 Splitting your project into plugins should make it easier to write tests because there are no tight dependencies.
 Each plugin can be tested on its own.
 You could test the route definition on their own and also test the handlers on their own.
 As I think you have guessed it, you need to update your unit tests.
+Your `test/` folder should replicate your `lib/` folder structure so if you create a `task/` folder in `lib/` do it as well in the test folder and put all the test related code of Task in it.

 The end goal of splitting your codebase to plugins is to reuse them in other projects.
-You could upload these plugins on a private NPM server and install as you do for any other npm libraries.
+You could upload these plugins on a private NPM server and install them as you do for any other NPM libraries.
 In order to do that, each plugin would require to have its own `package.json` to specify all the dependencies.
 It is not the purpose of this training but that's something worth keeping in mind.

 Once you have created your plugin remember that you need to load it in the main `index.js` and remember to tag the code once done.

-### Section 7: Externalize your configuration
+### Section 6: Externalize your configuration
 So far we have multiple configuration values throughout our project.
 If we need to reuse some data we would need to duplicate them which is far from ideal.
 Fortunately Hapi provides a configuration library: [Confidence](https://github.com/hapijs/confidence).
 We will use this lib to regroup all our configuration data such as the database connection information.
 In the future when we need to make a change, there is only one place to look at.
 In addition there are some data that should be hidden from your VCS (Version Control Software), in our case Git.
 An example of confidential data would be cryptographic information (authentication key, etc.), or your database credentials.

-For us to achieve that we will need a JSON file where the confidential data will be stored and we will add this file to your `.gitignore` at our project root.
+For us to achieve that we will need a JSON file where the confidential data will be stored and we will add this file to our `.gitignore` at our project root.
 Our configuration file will use this _ignored_ file to get the information needed but the exact value will be hidden to Git.
 The rule of thumb here is that you never know how your project will evolved.
 Perhaps at the beginning of your project your repository is private and only trusted person have access to it.
 In that case we do not care that sensible data are versioned however your repository might not stay private forever.
 At some point in your application lifetime, you might want to open-source it but we do not want people to access our sensitive data from our Git repository history.

 Do not forget that Confidence is a package that needs to be installed through NPM and marked as a dependency of your project.
 Regarding Confidence-related code, we will put it inside a `config/` folder at the project root.
-Create an `index.js` file inside and put the content show below:
+Create an `index.js` file inside and put the content shown below:

 ````javascript